-As was true with respect to many areas in Jewish religious customs, a fundamental turning point occurred in the sixteenth century among the residents of the mystic town of Safed.
+As was true with respect to many areas in Jewish religious customs, a fundamental turning point occurred in the 16th century among the residents of the mystic northern Israeli town of Safed.
 The disciples of the renowned Kabbalistic teacher Rabbi Isaac Luria (the “Ari”) reported that their revered teacher used to go to the tomb of Rabbi Shimon ben Yohai in Meron to cut the hair of his young son “in accordance with the well-known custom.”
 The day was celebrated as a virtual festival.

 Evidently, Rabbi Luria’s custom was not associated with a particular date on the calendar.
 A later tradition cited in his name associated the first haircut with the child’s third birthday.
-Among the Safed mystics, the custom arose of cutting the haircut on Lag Ba’omer, which was celebrated as the yahrzeit of Rabbi Shimon ben Yohai who was venerated as alleged author of the Zohar, the central document of Kabbalistic teaching.
+Among the Safed mystics, the custom arose of cutting the haircut on Lag Ba’omer, which was celebrated as the yahrzeit (Hebrew anniversary of the death) of Rabbi Shimon ben Yohai who was venerated as alleged author of the Zohar, the central document of Kabbalistic teaching.
 Lag Ba’omer became the occasion of a festive pilgrimage to Rabbi Shimon’s tomb in Meron.
 It is impossible to trace the origins of this “well-known custom,” inasmuch as Safed itself had virtually no Jewish history prior to its rise to eminence in the days of Rabbi Luria and his school following the expulsion of the Jews from Spain and Portugal.